node-red/node-red-nodes/hardware/blink1/README.md

  - a hex colour #rrggbb - e.g. green is  #00FF00
  - a <a href="http://www.cheerlights.com/control-cheerlights">@cheerlights</a> colour name - e.g. blue

- The @cheerlights colours are - red, amber, green, blue, cyan, magenta, yellow, orange, pink, purple, white, warmwhite, black
+ The colours it accepts are - red, amber, green, blue, cyan, magenta, yellow, orange, pink, purple, white, warmwhite (or oldlace), black, (or off)